BusKetZz/STM32/microcontrollers/stm32f407xx/boards/stm32f407g-disc1/projects/readme.md

 ### Bare metal programming

 Bare metal programming means that there is lack of any operating system like Embedded Linux, FreeRTOS or Zephyr.

-In other words programs are written in C programming language (sometimes C++ or assembly language are used), compiled into binary format and flash straight into Flash memory of a microcontroller.
+This kind of programming is mostly based on interrupts, there are no tasks and scheduler, which manages them.

 Nowadays, popularity of bare-metal programming falls down, but it is still crucial tool in the hands of every embedded systems developer/programmer.